lfhenrl/hhl-ui/src/pages/styles/grid.md

 :::

 ::: warning
-In the code examples the hhl-layout component will have a property `grid-lines` this is only for showing the grids row and columns lines.
+In the code examples the H_layout component will have a property `grid-lines` this is only for showing the grids row and columns lines.
 Remove this property and the gridlines will disappear.
 :::